AdaCore/learn/content/courses/Ada_For_The_Embedded_C_Developer/chapters/06_Translation.rst

 vice-versa).
 In the end, the choice between unchecked conversions and overlays depends on the level of performance that you want to achieve.

-Also note that an unchecked conversion will only have defined behavior when instantiated for constrained types.
+Also note that an unchecked conversion only has defined behavior when instantiated for constrained types.
 For example, we shouldn't use this kind of conversion: